B2-Kumar/Notes/oops.md

 If we do not override the pure virtual function in the derived class, then the derived class also becomes an abstract class.
 We cannot create objects of an abstract class.
 However, we can derive classes from them and use their data members and member functions (except pure virtual functions).

+###### Interface
+While C++ doesn't have a direct "interface" keyword like some other languages, you can achieve interface-like behavior using abstract classes with pure virtual functions.
+This allows you to define a contract that derived classes must adhere to while providing flexibility and extensibility in your code.
+If all the functions in the class are virtual function then it is called interface.

 ###### Friend Funtion
 If a function is defined as a friend function in C++, then the protected and private data of a class can be accessed using the function.
 A class’s friend function is defined outside that class’s scope, but it has the right to access all private and protected members of the class.
 Even though the prototypes for friend functions appear in the class definition, friends are not member functions.
 A friend function in C++ is a function that is preceded by the keyword “friend.”